Ganeev-S/macOS-Live-Wallpaper/README.md

 sh scripts/make-dmg.sh "/path/to/Simple Live Wallpaper.app"
 ```

-Unsigned builds can still be shared for testing, but macOS Gatekeeper will warn users.
-For a public release, sign and notarize the app with an Apple Developer account before distributing the DMG.
+Unsigned builds can still be shared for testing, but macOS Gatekeeper will warn users as described above.
+For a public release without that warning, sign and notarize the app with an Apple Developer account before distributing the DMG.

 ## Repository Notes